 If the instrument is off, press the MODE button to start the instrument.
-When "Starting Session, Resetting Averages" is shown along with two black blocks, press and hold the Shutting Down
+When "Starting Session, Resetting Averages" is shown along with two black blocks, press and hold the two arrow keys while the two blocks are shown to enter the main menu.